Daniel-E-B/CS340-Computer-Security/uiValidation/README.md

 Now when I input my string of injection code, it just pops up in the comments list like any other comment!

+## conclusion
+All of these exploits have potentially very dangerous repercussions, but very easy and simple fixes.